ViddaD48/Maze-Solving-robot---Robofest--25-SLIIT/README.md

 We sincerely thank the **RoboFest organizing committee**, judges, and mentors for providing an excellent platform to learn, innovate, and compete.

 ---

-## 📌 License
-This project is intended for educational and non-commercial use.